Hubert Dreyfus's views on artificial intelligence: Dreyfus' four assumptions of artificial intelligence research

-He refuted this assumption by showing that much of what we "know" about the world consists of complex attitudes or tendencies that make us lean towards one interpretation over another.
-He argued that, even when we use explicit symbols, we are using them against an unconscious background of commonsense knowledge and that without this background our symbols cease to mean anything.
+He refuted this assumption by showing that much of what we know about the world consists of complex attitudes or tendencies that make us lean towards one interpretation over another.
+He argued that, even when we use explicit symbols, we are using them against an unconscious and informal background including commonsense knowledge and that without this background our symbols cease to mean anything.
 This background, in Dreyfus' view, was not implemented in individual brains as explicit individual symbols with explicit individual meanings.